On Circuit-based Hybrid Quantum Neural Networks for Remote Sensing Imagery Classification: Acknowledgement

 \section{Acknowledgement}

 Daniela A. Zaidenberg participated under a joint program of MIT and University of Sannio through the MIT Science and Technology Initiative (MISTI).
 This work is part of ESA $\Phi$-Lab's Quantum Computing for Earth Observation (QC4EO) initiative.
 We thank Pierre Philippe Mathieu Head of $\Phi$-lab explore office and Ph.D. co-supervisor of Alessandro Sebastianelli and Giuseppe Borghi Head of $\Phi$-lab, for their continual support.
-Moreover, the authors thank Su-yeong Chang for helpful discussions on mathematics of quantum circuits.
+Moreover, the authors thank Su-yeong Chang for helpful discussions on mathematics of quantum circuits and Javiera Castillo-Navarro for sharing her expertise for the semantic segmentation experiment.

 \begin{IEEEbiography}[{ }]{Alessandro Sebastianelli} graduated with laude in Electronic Engineering for Automation and Telecommunications at the University of Sannio in 2019.
 He is enrolled in the Ph.D. program with University of Sannio, and his research topics mainly focus on Remote Sensing and Satellite data analysis, Artificial Intelligence techniques for Earth Observation, and data fusion.
-He has co-authored several papers to reputed journals and conferences for the sector of Remote Sensing.
-Ha has been a visited researcher at Phi-lab in European Space Research Institute (ESRIN) of the European Space Agency (ESA), in Frascati, and still collaborates with the $\Phi$-lab on topics related to deep learning applied to geohazard assessment, especially for landslides, volcanoes, earthquakes phenomena.
+He has co-authored several papers in reputed journals and conferences for the sector of Remote Sensing.
+He has been a visited researcher at Phi-lab in European Space Research Institute (ESRIN) of the European Space Agency (ESA), in Frascati, and still collaborates with the $\Phi$-lab on topics related to deep learning applied to Earth Observation.
 He has won an ESA OSIP proposal in August 2020 presented with his Ph.D.
 Supervisor, Prof. Silvia L. Ullo. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Daniela Alessandra Zaidenberg} is an undergraduate researcher at MIT studying Physics and EECS with a focus on Quantum Information Science.
 She co-authored "Advantages and Bottlenecks of Quantum Machine Learning".
 She is president of the Quantum Undergraduate of MIT that serves as a pedagogical platform to teach undergrads about quantum computing, journal club, and guest speakers.
 Daniela is also a volunteer lecturer for qBraid a startup that teaches highschoolers and first year undergrads about quantum computing.
 She has worked in human computer interaction engineering, with a focus on UI design, conductive circuitry, capacitive sensing, and thermistor design. \end{IEEEbiography}